AMDESE/sev-tool/readme.md

 - The SEV API can be found here: https://developer.amd.com/sev/

 ## OS Requirements
-  - When using Ubuntu, you must have Ubuntu 18.10 or later to have the latest kernel headers and libc.
-If you try to use an older kernel and use ukuu to update the kernel manually, this will give you the newest kernel headers, but you will have an old version of libc, which processed the older kernel headers, not the original ones.
-It’s (probably) possible to update libc and have it process the new kernel headers, but it’s a lot of work.
+  - Your Kernel must support SEV.
-- In Linux, the SEV-Tool communicates to the PSP through the ccp driver, so ensure that is working correctly
+  - If running Linux, the ccp Kernel driver must be running and supported, as that is how the SEV-Tool communicates to the firmware.
+To tell if your Kernel supports SEV and the ccp driver is working correctly, run a dmesg and look for the following line

-## Downloading the SEV Tool
-These instructions assume you are running a normal Linux kernel.
-The SEV Tool has only been officially tested on Ubuntu 18.10
-1. Installation Steps
-   - Boot into a kernel that supports SEV (>= Ubuntu 18.10, etc)
-   - Install git, make, gcc, g++ and dependencies
      ```sh
+      $ ccp [xxxx:xx:xx.x]: SEV API:x.xx build:x
+     ```
+     For example, in Ubuntu 18.10, Kernel 4.18.0-15-generic, you will see something similar to
+     ```sh
+      $ ccp [0000:01:00.2]: SEV API:0.17 build:5
+     ```
+    Note: You might also see a dmesg line noting that "Direct firmware load for amd/sev.fw failed with error -2".
+This just means that the firmware file is not there, and you will be running with the SEV firmware that is provided in the BIOS.
+This is totally normal.
+  - Note if running Linux, it is recommended that your OS come with a Kernel that supports SEV by default (Ubuntu 18.10 or later, etc) to have the latest Kernel headers and libc.
+If you start with an older Kernel and use a Kernel upgrade utility (ex: ukuu in Ubuntu) to update the Kernel manually, this will give you the newest Kernel headers, but you will have an old version of libc, which processed the older Kernel headers, not the new ones.
+It’s (probably) possible to update libc and have it process the new Kernel Keaders, but it’s a lot of work.

+## Downloading the SEV-Tool
+1. Boot into a Kernel that supports SEV (see above to confirm your Kernel supports SEV)
+2. Install git, make, gcc, g++ and dependencies
+   - If running Debian, Ubuntu
+     ```sh
       $ sudo apt install git make gcc g++ -y --allow-unauthenticated
      ```
+    - Otherwise, use the method that is supported by your OS
-2. The Github is located at: [SEV-Tool Github](https://github.com/AMDESE/sev-tool).
+2. The Github is located at: [SEV-Tool Github](https://github.com/AMDESE/SEV-Tool).
 Do a git clone with SSH
      ```sh
      $ git clone git@github.com:AMDESE/sev-tool.git
      ```
-3. Compile the driver
+3. Compile the SEV-Tool.
-This needs to be done for each kernel you want to test with.
-Running the build script does the following things:
+   - Running the build script does the following things:
       - Downloads, configs, and builds the OpenSSL Git code (submodule init/update)
-   - Cleans and builds the SEV Tool
+      - Cleans and builds the SEV-Tool
+   - To run the build script
      ```sh
      $ cd sev-tool
      $ sh ./build.sh